panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 ## 1. The synchronous addition

-Because the title of the post mentions an *interesting* explanation, I'm going to gradually explain `async/await` in regards of a greedy boss story.
+Because the title of the post mentions an *interesting* explanation, I'm going to gradually explain `async/await` in regards to a greedy boss story.

 Let's start with a simple (synchronous) function which task is to calculate the salary increase: